cadu-goncalves/cadu-goncalves.github.io/about.md

 ---
 layout: landing
-title: About
+title: About Me
-description: 'Know more about myself and what I do.'
+description: Know more about myself and what I do.
 image: assets/images/rt_01.jpg
 nav-menu: true
 ---